Bank of Canada plans new tools to assess climate impact on economy

 By Julie Gordon

-OTTAWA, Nov 3 (Reuters) - The Bank of Canada said on Wednesday that it will develop new models and data sources to better understand how climate change is impacting Canada's economy, and said it would include these findings in its quarterly forecasts to help markets price risks.
+OTTAWA, Nov 3 (Reuters) - The Bank of Canada said on Wednesday it would develop new models and data sources to better understand how climate change is affecting the economy, and vowed to include these findings in its quarterly forecasts to help markets price risks.

-The central bank, in a release tied to the UN's COP26 global climate summit, said it will assess how more frequent severe weather events and the transition to low-carbon growth affect Canada's potential output, the labor market and inflation.
+The central bank will assess how more frequent severe weather events and the transition to low-carbon growth affect potential output, the labor market and inflation.

-"Climate change and the transition to a low-carbon net zero economy will have significant macroeconomic consequences, touching every region and sector of the Canadian and global economies," the bank said in a statement.
+"Climate change and the transition to a low-carbon net zero economy will have significant macroeconomic consequences, touching every region and sector of the Canadian and global economies," the bank said in a statement tied to the United Nations' COP26 global climate summit in Scotland.

-"It will also have implications for structural change, the growth of potential output, and price stability," it said.

-Increases in the frequency and severity of extreme weather events, along with the low-carbon transition, pose significant risks to Canada's financial system and the central bank will aim to help markets price those risks, the bank added.
+Increases in the frequency and severity of extreme weather events, along with the low-carbon transition, pose significant risks to Canada's financial system and the central bank will aim to help markets price those risks, it added.

-It committed to four steps, including developing new models and data sources, evaluating the Canadian financial system's exposures to climate risk and to measure, mitigate and report on its own operational risks related to climate change.
+Separately, Bank of Canada Deputy Governor Toni Gravelle said the steps needed to mitigate the effects of global warming would lead to massive restructuring and the risk that some parts of the economy would shrink.

+"Asset values across the financial system could be subject to sharp declines in valuation, which might generate credit and market losses, and it might increase the stress on the financial system," he told a climate panel in Toronto.

-Canada is the fourth-largest oil producer in the world, with much of its output coming from the carbon-intensive oil sands.
+The BoC is one of the most active global central banks on climate issues among major oil-producing nations.
+Canada is the fourth-largest oil producer in the world, with much of its output coming from carbon-intensive oil sands.

+(With additional reporting by David Ljunggren and Ismail Shakil in Bengaluru; Editing by Andrea Ricci and Jonathan Oatis)

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))